matomo-org/developer-documentation/docs/generated/master/Piwik/Notification.md

 Notifications consist of a message, a context (the message type), a priority and a display type.

-A notification's context will affect the way the message looks, but not how it is displayed.
-A notification's display type will determine how the message is displayed.
-The priority determines where it is shown in the list of all displayed notifications.
+**The context** affects the way the message looks, but not how it is displayed.

+**The display type** determines how the message is displayed.

+**The priority** determines where it is shown in the list of all displayed notifications.

 ### Examples